lherrera-db/RAID/resources/General.md

 By combining these tools, developers can address multiple aspects of responsible AI, from model development and evaluation to data privacy and protection.
-This comprehensive approach aligns with the growing emphasis on ethical and responsible AI practices across industries[2][3].
+This comprehensive approach aligns with the growing emphasis on ethical and responsible AI practices across industries>

 1. [Microsoft's Responsible AI Toolbox](https://github.com/mit-ll-responsible-ai/responsible-ai-toolbox): This open-source library provides PyTorch-centric tools for evaluating and enhancing both the robustness and explainability of AI models[4].
 It offers high-quality resources for responsible AI development, working seamlessly with PyTorch Lightning and Hydra frameworks.